Ditectrev/Salesforce-Certified-Data-Cloud-Consultant/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### `Data Cloud` receives a nightly file of all ecommerce transactions from the previous day.
-Several segments and activations depend upon calculated insights from the updated data in order to maintain accuracy in the customer's scheduled campaign messages.
+Several segments and activations depend upon Calculated Insights from the updated data in order to maintain accuracy in the customer's scheduled campaign messages.
 What should the consultant do to ensure the ecommerce data is ready for use for each of the scheduled activations?

 - [ ] Ensure the activations are set to `Incremental Activation` and automatically publish every hour.
-- [x] Use `Flow` to trigger a change data event on the ecommerce data to refresh calculated insights and segments before the activations are scheduled to run.
+- [x] Use `Flow` to trigger a change data event on the ecommerce data to refresh Calculated Insights and segments before the activations are scheduled to run.
-- [ ] Set a `refresh` schedule for the calculated insights to occur every hour.
+- [ ] Set a `refresh` schedule for the Calculated Insights to occur every hour.
 - [ ] Ensure the segments are set to `Rapid Publish` and set to refresh every hour.

 **[⬆ Back to Top](#table-of-contents)**